 Lucy Pearson | Cover Image © Beach House

-After a busy cross-city drive in the evening traffic, we were somewhat tired and bleary-eyed by the time we arrive at the Beach House.
+After a busy cross-city drive in the evening traffic, we were somewhat tired and bleary-eyed by the time we arrived at the Beach House Hermosa Beach.
 Thankfully, driving down 14th Street to the hotel’s entrance gives you a brilliant view of the sparkling sea and after a quick check in we were led to our Ocean View Suite.

 A chilled bottle of white wine and two mini bottles of bubbles awaited us in our room, so we took full advantage of the balcony and settled in for an evening of watching the sky turn purple as the sun set, and listening to the sounds of the waves, before curling up in front of the fire.